 Judges: Evaluate the quality of the skating movement, how well it matches the music, how well it is connected to the step sequence.
-In regard to turns and steps, see the remarks above under GOE evaluation for step sequences.
+Regarding turns and steps, see the remarks above under GOE evaluation for step sequences.
+The skating movement should be done with good quality and control, showing the ability to have balance on the blade and clarity of the chosen movement.